hoangduytran/blender-manual/manual/editors/spreadsheet.rst

 .. _bpy.ops.spreadsheet.add_row_filter_rule:

-The Sidebar contains row filters, which allow not including rows based on their value.
-The *Add Row Filter* button adds a new row filter.
+In the Sidebar, you can define filters so that only the rows matching these filters are displayed.
+Click *Add Row Filter* and set up the properties described below.

 .. _bpy.types.SpaceSpreadsheetRowFilter.enabled:

 Enabled
-   Each row filter can be enabled or disabled.
-Disabled row filters are grayed out, and aren't used for filtering.
+   Uncheck to temporarily disable the filter.

 .. _bpy.types.SpaceSpreadsheetRowFilter.column_name:

 Column
-   Row filters hide rows based on the values of the selected column.
-   The choice of name in the Column field determine which column is chosen.
-   If the column is not currently available, the row filter will be grayed out.
+   The name of the column to filter on.
+If there is no column with the specified name, the filter will be grayed out and ignored.

-..
-TODO 3.0 relink Attribute Convert node replacement tip:

-   To filter values based on a geometry attribute on a different domain, the :doc:`Attribute Convert </modeling/geometry_nodes/attribute/attribute_convert>` node can be used to move an attribute's values to any of a geometry component's other domains.
+   If you want to filter on an attribute from another domain, you can use the :doc:`/modeling/geometry_nodes/attribute/store_named_attribute` to create a copy that's converted to the current domain, then filter on that.

 .. _bpy.types.SpaceSpreadsheetRowFilter.operation:

 Operation
-   For spreadsheet column types besides Boolean columns and name or "string" columns, it is possible to choose which operation to filter with.

-   :Equal To: Display the row when data values are within the provided threshold from the row filter's value.
+   For numerical columns, you can select one of the following comparison operators.
+   Other columns only support *Equal To*.

+   :Equal To: Only display rows whose value for the column is equal to the filter value
+      (within the specified threshold).
-   :Greater Than: Display the row when data values are greater than the row filter's value.
+   :Greater Than: Only display rows whose value for the column is greater than the filter value.
-   :Less Than: Display the row when data values are less than the row filter's value.
+   :Less Than: Only display rows whose value for the column is less than the filter value.

+Value
+   The filter value to compare the row value to.

 .. _bpy.types.SpaceSpreadsheetRowFilter.threshold:

 Threshold
-   The distance from the row filter's value for the equality operation.
+   How much the row's value is allowed to deviate from the filter value before it is excluded.

 Status Bar
 ==========

-The status bar shows how many rows and columns there are and how many have been filtered out.
+The status bar shows how many rows and columns there are, and how many rows remain after filtering.